ant-design/ant-design/components/form/index.en-US.md

 }
 ```

-### Get form instance in functional component
+### Get form instance from function component

-You need to combine `forwardRef` with `useImperativeHandle` to get form instance:
+You can combine `forwardRef` with `useImperativeHandle` to get form instance:

 Your custom form component should look like this: